RAidanM/PowerPointSignageScreen/README.md

 ## Support

-If you have any questions, comments, and/or concerns please reach out to me at my email: r.adian.mealey@gmail.com
+If you have any questions, comments, and/or concerns feel free to make an issue on the repository.